Published: 05/31/2019 | Updated: 02/07/2024

-How to make peanut butter cookies in any form: large batch, giant cookies, from the freezer and more!
+How to make peanut butter cookies in any form?
+From Large batches, Giant cookies, from the freezer and many more!
 This is your all around guide to making the ultimate peanut butter cookies!

 In what seems like another lifetime, I used to own a bakery in my small town.
 Our over-sized peanut butter cookies were one of the best sellers and I still will bump into random people in town who ask me about them!
-I had many customers tell me that they reminded them of their grandma’s peanut butter cookies which is just about the best compliment out there if you ask me!
+I had many customers tell me that they reminded them of their grandma’s Peanut Butter Chocolate Chip Cookies which is just about the best compliment out there if you ask me!